-For about the first half hour or so of watching "Mr. Arkadin," I could not stand it.
+For about the first half hour or so of watching "Mr. Arkadin" (1955) (known as "Confidential Report" in Europe).
+I could not stand it.
 I was half inclined to shut it off.
 The pacing was terrible, the plot was highly improbable with unnatural interpersonal interactions, and characters spoke in a rushed fashion as if they were afraid the viewers would get bored if they didn't blurt out their lines.

-The worst part was when the main character, petty criminal Guy Van Stratten (Robert Arden), zeroes in on his blackmail target, billionaire Gregory Arkadin (Orson Welles), and in a most off-handed fashion manages to drive to Spain with Arkadin's daughter (Paola Mori).
-They wind up prancing about in the shadow of an admittedly scenic castle that is in the background of so many shots, so ostentatiously and unnecessarily, that it should have gotten lead actor billing.
-It would make a good drinking game.
+The worst part of "Mr. Arkadin is a tedious introductory sequence which looks uncompleted.
+The main character, petty criminal Guy Van Stratten (Robert Arden), zeroes in on his blackmail target, billionaire Gregory Arkadin Orson Welles), and in a most off-handed fashion manages to drive to Spain with Arkadin's daughter (Paola Mori).
+They wind up prancing about in the shadow of an admittedly scenic castle (Alcazar, Segovia, Spain, never identified as such) that is in the background of so many shots, so ostentatiously and unnecessarily, that it should have gotten lead actor billing.
+It would make a good drinking game to take a shot every time you see the castle.
 Wait for it, wait for it, there it is again!
 Down another shot!
-Stiff acting, stilted dialog - it was tough to pay attention and keep watching during this part of the film.
+Stiff acting, stilted dialog - it was tough to pay attention and keep watching during this early part of the film.

 |Say, is that the same castle?|

 But I'm glad I did.